mz2/labeler/README.md

 --batch-size 4 --epochs 100
 ```

+This will output training related summary stats, checkpointing the model every few seconds and eventually saving the best model achieved during the 100 epochs.

-To make predictions with the model, run the following command in the root of the repository:
+To make predictions with the model that was produced by above command at `test/fixtures/doctype.model`, run the following command in the root of the repository:

 ```bash
 poetry run python labeler/cli/main.py --verbose infer \